 Proving Virtual Event Success

-Virtual event success depends on aligning event and business goals, identifying key performance indicators to define event success before the event, and analyzing event data and reviewing insights after the event.
+Virtual event success depends on aligning event and business goals, identifying key performance indicators to define event success before the event, analyzing event data, and reviewing insights after the event.
 Proving event ROI requires an analysis of costs and benefits.
 Costs are expressed as direct costs, indirect expenses, and opportunity costs.
 Benefits refer to direct revenue, attributed revenue, attributed sales pipeline, brand equity, and knowledge exchange.
 By using the data gathered during virtual events to weigh costs versus benefits, you can prove the success of your event.
 Articulate your event success metrics before the event begins.
 After the event, take time to understand if the event was successful based on your metrics and how to improve in the future.

 How to Turn Your Live Event into a Virtual Event at the Last Minute